solo-io/workshops/gloo-mesh-2-0-single-cluster-single-workspace-openshift-nodeport/README.md

 ## Lab 1 - Deploy Openshift cluster <a name="Lab-1"></a>

-Clone this repository and go to the `single-cluster-single-workspace-openshift-nodeport` directory.
+Clone this repository and go to the `gloo-mesh-2-0-single-cluster-single-workspace-openshift-nodeport` directory.

 Set the context environment variables: